PiotrJustyna/road-to-orleans/8/readme.md

 The following variables need to be set to allow for a connection to the dynamo db.
 * `MEMBERSHIPTABLE` set to name of membership table eg "OrleansMembership"
 * `AWSREGION` set to ecs region eg "us-west"

+* When requests are made, they get distributed to one of the silos from the cluster which can be either the local or cloud instance.
 #### running the demo

 * run the cluster: `./run-demo-cluster.sh` (3 silos: 2 hosted in docker, 1 hosted locally), if joining ECS instance, this will increase overall number to 5